FadyMohareb/webcircos_old/README.md

 5. Download dependencies and all necessary tools (Resolve problems).

+6. Increase RAM initially allocated in your IDE.
+Change the garbage collector algorithm for the optimized one.

-6. Database set up
+7. Database set up

-7. Changing the path
+8. Changing the path and creating appropriate folders

-8. Starting the application
+9. Starting the application

 a)
 b)